 The artistry and musicianship of German-born conductor Jens Georg Bachmann has been praised by audiences, orchestras and the press on both sides of the Atlantic.
 His international career covers symphonic and opera productions in equal measure.
 Through his impressive artistic versatility, he has quickly become a sought-after international artist for orchestras, opera houses and educational institutions alike.

-As the Artistic Director and Chief Conductor of the Cyprus Symphony Orchestra, Bachmann is at the helm of the National Symphony Orchestra of the Republic of Cyprus.
-His appointment since the 2017-2018 season has increased the orchestra‘s audience attendance by over 40%, while broadening and differenciating the orchestra‘s reach and activities from national radio and TV broadcasts, to chamber concert appearances.
-In addition, Bachmann contributes widely to the music education sector of the island, including projects with the National Youth Symphony Orchestra.
+In 2021 Jens Georg Bachmann has been appointed Music Director and Chief Conductor of both, the German Winterstein-Theatre (opera) and the Erzgebirgische Philharmonie (concert) in the German Ore Mountains.
+Formerly Artistic Director and Chief Conductor of the Cyprus Symphony Orchestra, Bachmann was at the helm of the National Symphony Orchestra of the Republic of Cyprus.
+During his tenure from 2017-2020 Bachmann significantly increased the orchestra‘s audience attendance by over 40%, while broadening and differenciating the orchestra‘s reach and activities from national radio and TV broadcasts, to chamber concert appearances.
+In addition, Bachmann contributed widely to the music education sector of the island, including projects with the National Youth Symphony Orchestra.

 Engagements over the past years have included subscription concerts leading the Boston Symphony Orchestra, the NDR Elbphilharmonie Orchester Hamburg, the Royal Stockholm Philharmonic and Gävle Symfoniorkester in Sweden, The NDR Radiophilharmonie Hannover, the ERT National Radio Symphony Orchestra of Greece, Hamburger Symphoniker, Berliner Symphoniker, the Konzerthausorchester in the Konzerthaus Berlin, The Florida Orchestra, the Fort Worth, New Haven and the Princeton Symphony Orchestras as well as the German State Orchestras of Stuttgart, Düsseldorf, Wuppertal and the Staatskapelle Halle.